Creator(s): Pressler, Paul, 1930-

-Judge Paul Pressler is a former Texas District Court and Appeals Court Judge, and a key leader in the Conservative Resurgence in the Southern Baptist Convention.
+Judge Paul Pressler is a former Texas District Court and Appeals Court Judge, and a key leader in the Conservative Resurgence in the Southern Baptist Convention (SBC).

 Pressler attended Princeton University and the University of Texas Law School.
 He practiced law before he was appointed to the 133rd District Court in 1970 by then Governor Preston Smith.
 He retired in 1993, after which he established a law practice in Houston.

-Scope and Contents: This collection contains news clippings, periodicals, audio-cassette tapes, video-cassette tapes, compact disks, books, and other materials dating from 1873–2013 that were collected by Paul Pressler.
-It is a vast resource of information on both sides of SBC controversies in the latter half of the Twentieth Century.
-Unique to this collection is a number of audio cassette recordings of Judge Pressler’s Crown S.S. class.
-In addition to documenting the Conservative Resurgence, this collection documents the political activities/campaigns of Judge Pressler, and includes twenty-two volumes of West’s Texas Cases containing cases written by him.
-Two office chairs and a desk are also part of the collection.
+Scope and Contents: This collection contains correspondence, news clippings, periodicals, audio-cassette tapes, video-cassette tapes, compact disks, books, and other materials dating from 1873–2014 that were created and collected by Paul Pressler.
+It documents both sides of SBC controversies in the latter half of the Twentieth Century.
+Unique to this collection are a number of audio cassette recordings of Judge Pressler’s Crown Sunday School class.
+Additionally, this collection documents the legal career, political activities, and campaigns of Judge Pressler and includes twenty-two volumes of West’s Texas Cases containing cases written by him.
+Artifacts including two office chairs and a desk are also part of the collection.

 Conditions Governing Access: This collection is open for research.

 Custodial History: Judge Paul Pressler donated the bulk of his papers to SEBTS in August, 2000.
 A desk and two green leather chairs from his office were received in October, 2007.
 Additional papers were donated in February, 2011 and further additions were added after January, 2014.

 Processing History: Arranged and described by Craig Freeman in 06/2014.
 Collection level description created by Bill Youngmark on 04/04/2016.